muhamm-ad/RFID-Attendance-System/README.md

 ## Database

-The system uses SQLite with the following tables:
+The system uses PostgreSQL with Prisma ORM.
+The database schema is defined in `prisma/schema.prisma`.

 ### Main Tables